na-na-hi/renget/archive/how2playba.md

 **Normal** does 100% damage.
 **Resist** does 50% damage.

+[This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) [(image version)](https://imgur.io/a/ejZ2aIG) visually shows you how to build, just go to the 'Teambuilding' sheet (or click on the imgur).

 Attack type (colour) > Role (tank/dps) > Environment > EX and skill levels > Star level.
 Iori might be the best unit in the game, but mismatching her against red units makes her do 1/4th of her expected damage.
 For healers, buffers, and tanks you can ignore the environment mood and attack type.
 Always run full teams (6 students).
 Supports =/= DPS.
 They SUPPORT you by bringing CC.
 They do not deal damage.

 For PvE (normal and hard missions, bounties, commissions) you want AOE units.
 If you're having trouble with a boss, bring in a strong single target (ST) DPS instead.
 At the start you run an evasion tank like Yuuka or Tsubaki, who are the best at tanking damage early on.
 Eimi is also a solid option thanks to her self-heal EX and very solid damage early on.
 The damage type of ur tank doesn't matter too much however, since their job is to tank damage (yes, really).
 After you get access to T4 bags, you can run more orthodox tanks like Hoshino or Haruka (or Tsubaki, because she's still really good).